joffreyBerrier/addUpChromeExtension/README.md

 Extension : https://chrome.google.com/webstore/detail/addup/ahhfnmeappekaojibgkgbggmpniolnam?hl=fr

-AddUp is a chrome extension that allows you to do additions of prices. (it work's only with `€ currency`)
+AddUp is a chrome extension that allows you to do additions of prices. (it work's only with `€ and $`)
 - You need to do your accounting ?
 - You need to sum prices on different websites ?